nllz/IRTF-HRPC/draft-report.md

 Link between protocols and human rights
 =====================================
-+ Include discussion of value laden engineering as discussed in {{Cath}}
-+ Include discussion of  \"Values and Networks\" work by Roland Bless
-+ Include discussion of principles from NetMundial Multistakeholder Statement

 + Right to Freedom of Assembly and Association builds on the definitions of:
  - Connectivity